plan44/p44utils/README.md

 1. use it!
 2. support development via [github sponsors](https://github.com/sponsors/plan44) or [flattr](https://flattr.com/@luz)
+3. See it in action by trying the p44 automation platform, such as [free Rpi images](https://plan44.ch/automation/p44-lc-x.php) or the [p44-open openwrt build](https://github.com/plan44/p44-xx-open).
-3. Discuss it in the [plan44 community forum](https://forum.plan44.ch/t/opensource-c-vdcd).
+4. Discuss it in the [plan44 community forum](https://forum.plan44.ch/t/opensource-c-vdcd).
-3. contribute patches, report issues and suggest new functionality [on github](https://github.com/plan44/p44utils) or in the [forum](https://forum.plan44.ch/t/opensource-c-vdcd).
+5. contribute patches, report issues and suggest new functionality [on github](https://github.com/plan44/p44utils) or in the [forum](https://forum.plan44.ch/t/opensource-c-vdcd).
-5. Buy plan44.ch [products](https://plan44.ch/automation/products.php) - sales revenue is paying the time for contributing to opensource projects :-)
+6. Buy plan44.ch [products](https://plan44.ch/automation/products.php) - sales revenue is paying the time for contributing to opensource projects :-)

-(c) 2013-2022 by Lukas Zeller / [plan44.ch](http://www.plan44.ch/opensource)
+(c) 2013-2025 by Lukas Zeller / [plan44.ch](http://www.plan44.ch/opensource)